 She then undertook a master’s degree in Conflict, Security, and Development at King’s College London, graduating in 2020.
 During her studies, she analysed a range of issues most notably the roles which endemic poverty, human rights abuses, and the climate crisis can play in fuelling migration and provoking conflict.

-She has worked with several charities in research, communications, and fundraising capacities and has provided ongoing support to the volunteer communications team at Christian Aid for several years.
-She is looking forward to continuing her communications journey with ResponsibleSteel™.
+She has worked with several charities in research, communications, and fundraising capacities.
 Learn more about Savannah’s interests and how she sees communications playing a role in ResponsibleSteel’s work on our LinkedIn here.